bshoshany/thread-pool/README.md

 This can be useful for performance optimization, as it can reduce cache misses.
 However, it can also degrade performance, sometimes severely, since the thread will not run at all until its assigned cores are available.
 Therefore, it is usually better to let the operating system's scheduler manage thread affinities on its own, except in very specific cases.

-Please note that setting thread affinity works on Windows and Linux, but not on macOS, as the native API does not allow it.
+Please note that setting thread affinity works on Windows and Linux, but not on macOS and Android, as the native API does not allow it.
 As affinity is handled differently on different operating systems, the thread pool library provides an abstraction layer over the native APIs.
 In this abstraction layer, affinity is controlled using an `std::vector<bool>` where each element corresponds to a logical processor.

 Thread affinity is managed using two static member functions of the `BS::this_thread` class:

 * `BS::this_thread::get_os_thread_affinity()` gets the current thread's affinity.
 It returns an object of type `std::optional<std::vector<bool>>`.
 If the returned object does not contain a value, then the affinity could not be determined.
-On macOS, this function always returns `std::nullopt`.
+On macOS and Android, this function always returns `std::nullopt`.
 * `BS::this_thread::set_os_thread_affinity()` sets the current thread's affinity.
 It returns `true` if the affinity was set successfully, or `false` otherwise.
-On macOS, this function always returns `false`.
+On macOS and Android, this function always returns `false`.

 Note that the thread affinity must be a subset of the process affinity (as obtained using [`BS::get_os_process_affinity()`](#setting-process-affinity)) for the containing process of a thread.